|

 into your fucken useless gut

-and the bloody useless head
+the bloody useless head

 that holds your stinking useless brain